How payroll processing works and how to choose the right software for your small business

 3. Pension auto enrolment

-It’s worth checking HMRC’s guidance for payroll deadlines and spending some time exploring how payroll processing software can help you prepare and submit compliant reports.
+Check HMRC’s guidance for payroll deadlines and see how payroll processing software can help you prepare and submit compliant reports.

 How to choose the right payroll processing software

-• Go online and use the cloud: These days it makes sense to use cloud-based accounting and payroll software.
+Use cloud-based accounting and payroll software so you can access your data from anywhere and share it securely.
 You can access your payroll information anywhere and at any time, and safely share information with trusted partners.
-Plus, there's less IT support work required.
+Plus, there’s less IT support work required.

 Weighing the options: Outsourcing payroll processing